 Third, microbial concentrations in food are often considered to be lognormally distributed (Busschaert et al., 2010; Crepet et al., 2007; Kilsby & Pugh, 1981).
 However, the frequency distribution of pathogens in food is commonly characterized by a high probability of zeroes and low concentrations, i.e. it presents clustering or over-dispersion (Bassett et al., 2010).
 This complicates the fulfilment of lognormality, as the LN distribution does not allow zero as an outcome.
 Recently, several alternatives to the LN distribution have been proposed to represent microbial contamination data with low prevalence and low concentrations more appropriately (Bassett et al., 2010; Gonzales-Barron et al., 2010; Gonzales-Barron & Butler, 2011).
-Among these are the discrete generalizations of the Poisson distribution, PGM and PLN, due to their ability to model count data with a substantial amount of zeroes.
+Among these are the discrete generalizations of the Poisson distribution, PGM and PLN, due to their ability to model count data with over-dispersion and the zero-inflated distributions for their ability to model data with a substantial amount of zeroes.